smsdigital/styleguide-tokens/README.md

 Add this package to your project and use all the provided values for your UI.

-The values in this repository/package will be continously updated in accordance to the official SMS Digital styleguide.
+The values in this repository/package will be continously updated in accordance to the official SMS digital styleguide.

 Make sure you stay up to date with new releases/patches.